Festivals

 Glasgow Film Festival (GFF) is an one of the UK's leading film festivals.
 With audience central to GFF's programming and ethos, their aim is to enable audiences to experience the best international cinema.
 The GFF programme regularly features: new local and international film from all genres; mainstream crowd-pleasers to groundbreaking art-house experimentation; the return of well-loved classics alongside rare cult gems; with filmmaker guest appearances, interactive workshops and discussion panels to complete the mix.

 Hebrides International Film Festival (HIFF) runs across venues in Lewis, Harris, Uist and Barra including the award winning An Lanntair Arts Centre with pop up cinemas in Stornoway town centre and in Uist.
 The theme for HIFF's annual film festival is Islands, Environments and remote communities.
-HIFF screens international feature documentaries and dramas which link to this theme.
-Over the last three years HIFF have expanded their programming, bringing in international film makers to deliver masterclasses to local and visiting film makers.
+HIFF screens international feature documentaries and dramas which link to this theme and brings international film makers to deliver masterclasses to local and visiting film makers.
 The festival is committed to encouraging and nurturing cinematic quality film to be made on the Islands of the Outer Hebrides.

-Take One Action is a film festival that takes place over 12 days, exhibiting some of the most acclaimed international cinema about global social change.
-Harnessing the transformative power of film, Take One Action's programme is brimming with stories of individuals and communities whose very resilience, tenacity and hope are radical acts of defiance.
+Take One Action Harnessing the transformative power of film, Take One Action's programme is brimming with stories of individuals and communities whose very resilience, tenacity and hope are radical acts of defiance.
 With concepts of truth and democracy stretched beyond recognition, with the rise of nationalist parties and independent journalism under threat, Take One Action's screenings and events offer a welcome opportunity to celebrate our common humanity and our ability – individual and collective – to bring about a kinder, fairer, more sustainable world.